vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 Christ won that first war in heaven, and then voluntarily came down to earth to win the war that Adam and Eve had subsequently lost in Eden, by allowing Himself to be crucified on a cruel Roman cross on their—and our—behalf.
 His apparent defeat on the cross became Satan’s death knell.
 In dying, He conquered.

+> And having spoiled principalities and powers, he made a shew of them openly, *triumphing over them in it*.
+{% ct 'Colossians 2:15' %}

+[^3]: Since Jesus created all things, He also created Lucifer—in his perfect, unfallen state {% rf 'Ezekiel 28:15; John 1:3; Colossians 1:16–17' %}.

 ## Is there freedom in rebellion?

 When the first pair turned their back on their Creator, they allied themselves with Satan and thus became God’s enemies.